 Make Your House Number Easily Visible

-There will likely be a column of smoke emitting from the house by the time they arrive, but what happens if there isn’t?
-Having a readable and clear street address number makes the hunt for your home easier.
+Granted, there will likely be a column of smoke emitting from the house by the time they arrive—but what happens if there isn’t?
+In that case, having a readable and clear street address number makes the hunt for your home easier.

 Place Fire Extinguishers Strategically Throughout Your Home

-Sometimes we don't realize how small accidents can lead to bigger problems when left unattended.
-In the context of a house fire, flames can go from minuscule to MASSIVE in one to two minutes if not treated accordingly.
+Sometimes, we don't realize that small accidents can lead to bigger problems when left unattended.
+In the context of a house fire, flames can go from minuscule to massive in one to two minutes, if not treated accordingly.

-There are many different types of fires (e.g., gasoline, oils, wood, etc.) as well as various kinds of fire extinguishers to combat them.
+Note that there are a number of types of fires (e.g., gasoline, oils, wood, etc.), and, correspondingly, different kinds of fire extinguishers to combat them.
 Firemen identify fires with a particular class type, as shown below: